-- Childhood immunisations were carried out in line with the national childhood vaccination programme.
-Uptake rates for the vaccines given were in line with the target percentage of 90%.
-The GPs were flexible in appointment times and routinely saw school aged patients outside normal practice hours to provide treatment and vaccinations. - The practice had arrangements to identify and review the treatment of newly pregnant women on long-term medicines.
-These patients were provided with advice and post-natal support in accordance with best practice guidance together with an eight week check (with a GP) and baby immunisation on the same day.
-These clinics were generally held on a Wednesday morning, however if this was not convenient appointments were made available to suit mothers.
+- Childhood immunisations were carried out in line and with the national childhood vaccination programme.
+Uptake rates for the vaccines given were in line with or above the target percentage of 90%.
+Extended hours and flexibility in in appointment times meant babies and school aged children could access appointments for treatment and vaccinations. - The practice had arrangements to identify and review the treatment of newly pregnant women on long-term medicines.
+These patients were provided with advice and post-natal support in accordance with best practice guidance together with an eight-week check (with a GP) and baby immunisation on the same day. - The practice had safeguarding arrangements in place for following up failed attendance of children's appointments following an appointment in secondary care.